wschaef/aoc-2022/README.md

 * I'm using more console.table, since it provides better view for collections.

 I'm spending too much time for AOC!
 Perhaps I should stop this year?

+## day13

+Time spent: 1h

+The challenge today was really javascript friendly.
+Parsing input and sorting with compare function is supported nativelly.

+Things I've learned:

+* a multiply function on an array would make sense